 Not only is Bloomington a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Bloomington is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Bloomington a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

 Compared to the rest of the country, citizens of Bloomington spend much less time in their cars: on average, their commute to work is only 18.26 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 A lot of people in Bloomington take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Bloomington, this fills their need for low-cost transportation.

-Bloomington is a somewhat ethnically-diverse city.
+Bloomington is a very ethnically-diverse city.
 The people who call Bloomington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomington residents report their race to be White, followed by Asian.
-Important ancestries of people in Bloomington include German, Irish, English, Polish, Italian and French.
+Important ancestries of people in Bloomington include German, Irish, English, Italian, and European.